Welcome to the MOST accurate “Am I Pregnant” quiz. Of course, you can take this one, and then go buy a home pregnancy test, because that’s the best. 🙂

 When to take a Pregnancy Test:

 You want to take it close to the time you would have missed your period.
-For most women that will be about 4 weeks from their last period (although all women vary).
+For most women that will be about 4 weeks from their last period (although all women vary in the length of their menstrual cycle).
+I also have a post about the best time of day to take a pregnancy test.

 With all that I hope the results are what YOU are hoping for.
 Pregnancy can be a hard 2-edged sword.
 People want it desperately, or not at all.
-If you think you ARE pregnant, you can find out your due date here.
+If you think you ARE pregnant, be sure to check out my Pregnancy Calendar.

 Here are some other posts that might interest you: